-Due to external noise sources dominating at the EPL monitoring locations, attended noise measurements were also conducted on the northwest and southeast boundaries of the site during day, evening and night periods in order to quantify site noise emissions for the prediction of noise levels at each receiver location in the absence of extraneous noise.
-Attended noise monitoring was conducted at the northwest and southeast boundaries of the site as shown in Figure 2.
+Due to external noise sources dominating at the EPL monitoring locations, attended noise measurements were also conducted on the north and south boundaries of the site during day, evening and night periods in order to quantify site noise emissions for the prediction of noise levels at each receiver location in the absence of extraneous noise.
+Attended noise monitoring was conducted at the north and south boundaries of the site as shown in Figure 2.